-Sherwin-Williams Universal Khaki is a popular warm neutral that can read inviting and “ready to move in” when you pair it with the right whites, floors, and lighting.
+Sherwin-Williams Universal Khaki (SW 6150) is a warm neutral paint color with earthy beige-khaki undertones.
+It is popular because it can feel cozy and market-friendly without looking flat when you pair it with the right trim and lighting.

-This guide breaks down undertones, best rooms, and practical pairings (plus staging and photo tips) so you can choose confidently.
+This guide breaks down undertones, best rooms, and practical pairings so you can choose confidently.

 Quick facts (at-a-glance)